 1. Pivot Fast

-Becker’s Hospital Review recently interviewed a number of marketing executives who illustrate that even the promotional strategies for behemoth health systems are shifting during COVID-19.
+Becker’s Hospital Review recently interviewed several marketing executives who illustrate that even the promotional strategies for behemoth health systems are shifting during COVID-19.
 The CMO of Advocate Aurora Health in Illinois said, “We’ve sought to develop practical, informative content that is driven by the needs, questions, and fears of the consumers and communities we serve.”

 As the pandemic waxes and wanes, the needs, questions, and fears of your target audience also will likely change.
-In this tumultuous environment, your website and social media elevate into primary education and support tools to respond to questions, quiet fears, and provide support to your community.
+In this tumultuous environment, your website and social media elevate into primary education and support tools to respond to questions, quiet fears and support your community.

 Patients need to know how to visit your practice, how to use telehealth if you offer it, and how you’re keeping patients safe.
 Patient readiness is more important than ever, and you can use technology to help.